 Narrative Writing Lesson Plan

 In addition to the cute craft/glyph, this resource includes a narrative writing lesson.
 Like all of my writing resources, the lesson begins with building a little background.
 Although you could create any writing assignment you want to go with this elf (or none at all), the lesson in the resource suggests writing about an elf with a slightly flawed character trait.
 I build background for the assignment with read-alouds with some lovable, but problem characters.
-Here are some Amazon affiliate links to a few of my favorites.
+Here are a few of my favorites.

 After a little lesson on character traits, we work on creating our own elf character with a trait that affects his or her day.
 The Elf Glyph and Narrative Writing Lesson provides a complete narrative writing lesson, including step-by-step instructions that assist students in writing a plan, draft and final published piece.